Cwickniss/agentic/SETUP-PC.md

 You can download python here:
 https://www.python.org/downloads/

-2. Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
+2. Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\agentic` using the actual path to your agentic project root directory.
 Do a `dir` and check you can see subdirectories for each week of the course.

 Then, create a new virtual environment with this command:
-`python -m venv llms`
+`python -m venv agentic`

 3. Activate the virtual environment with
-`llms\Scripts\activate`
+`agentic\Scripts\activate`
 You should see (llms) in your command prompt, which is your sign that things are going well.

 4. Run `pip install -r requirements.txt`